heimrichhannot/contao-advanced-dashboard-bundle/README.md

 ## Filter version entries

-Use `VersionListFilterEvent` to add conditions to the Doctrine DBAL query after the configured user and table restrictions have been applied:
+Use `VersionListFilterEvent` to customize the Doctrine DBAL query after the configured user and table restrictions have been applied:

 ```php
 <?php